MLH/mlh-hackathon-organizer-guide/index.md

 * Don’t be afraid to ask their budget.
 "Given the times you’ve sponsored events similar to this one, what have you spent and what did you get?"

-* Before you hang up, ask for all follow up call.
+* Before you hang up, schedule a follow up call.

 **4. Make a Proposal**